-2. A quality point ratio of at least 3 ("B" average) must be maintained in all work taken for the degree.
+2. A quality point ratio of at least 3.0 ("B" average) must be maintained in all work taken for the degree.
 No graduate credit will be given upon completion of courses numbered from 300 to 499 if the final grade earned is lower than "C," and no more than six credits of such work of "C" quality will be accepted in fulfillment of the minimum credit requirement for the degree.
 All other work presented must be of "A" or "B" quality.

 3. A comprehensive final examination may be required.
 Such examination may be oral, written, or a combination of both.
 For detailed information the head of the major department should be consulted.

 4. A thesis or formal problem report, prepared in accordance with the rules of the Committee on Graduate Study, must be submitted in duplicate to the Dean of the College not later than May 15 (of the year in which the degree is desired) bearing the approval of the thesis adviser and department head.
 These official copies will be bound and placed in the University Library.
 The research project and thesis or report will comprise from two to six of the required credits.

-5. Up to a maximum of 10 credits of graduate work taken at a properly accredited graduate school may be transferred in partial fulfillment of the requirements for the degree upon recommendation of the major department head and approval of the Director of Graduate Studies, except in the College of Education where the maximum is six credits.
+5. Up to a maximum of 10 credits of graduate work taken at a properly accredited graduate school may be transferred in partial fulfillment of the requirements for the degree upon recommendation of the major department head and the Dean of the College with the approval of the Director of Graduate Studies, except in the College of Education where the maximum is six credits.
 All work so transferred must be of "A" or "B" quality and must form an integral part of the student's program of study in The University of Akron.

 6. All work offered in fulfillment of the minimum credit requirement must have been taken within the five-year period immediately preceding the date on which the last requirement is completed.
+When graduate study is interrupted by military service the five year limit may be extended by the amount of time in service to a maximum of three years.